swiftlang/swift-evolution/proposals/0423-dynamic-actor-isolation.md

 ### `@preconcurrency` conformances

 A `@preconcurrency` protocol conformance is scoped to the implementation of the protocol requirements in the conforming type.
-A `@preconcurrency` conformance can be written at the primary declartaion or in an extension, and witness checker diagnostics about actor isolation will be suppressed.
+A `@preconcurrency` conformance can be written at the primary declaration or in an extension, and witness checker diagnostics about actor isolation will be suppressed.
 Like other `@preconcurrency` annotations, if no diagnotsics are suppressed, a warning will be emitted at the `@preconcurrency` annotation stating that the annotation has no effect and it should be removed.

 ### Disabling dynamic actor isolation checking